pagopa-archive/io-gateway-connectors/salesforce-java8/README.md

 mvn verify -Pintegration-test
 ```

-If the test fails verify the provided credentials and the Custome Message Object in your Salesforce Org/Sandbox.
+If the test fails verify the provided the credentials and the Custome Message Object in your Salesforce Org/Sandbox.

 ##### Create a Deployment package
 ```